AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/catalogs.md

     Detailed information on how to work with Adobe Experience Platform schemas is available in the [XDM System documentation](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/overview.html).

 1. Once your desired custom attributes are added, save the schema.
-The new field is now available in the item decisions creation screen, within the **[!UICONTROL Custom attributes]** section.
+The new field is now available in the decision item creation screen, within the **[!UICONTROL Custom attributes]** section.

+>[!NOTE]
+>
+>A decision item can include a maximum of 100 custom attributes.
+[Learn more on Decisioning guardrails & limitations](gs-experience-decisioning.md#guardrails)